onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 **Improved Cycle Time through Careful Design**

-Today’s fast paced world requires businesses to evolve rapidly in order to stay relevant and competitive.
+Today's fast paced world requires businesses to evolve rapidly in order to stay relevant and competitive.
 To a large degree VNFs, when used with the same control, orchestration, management and policy framework (e.g., ONAP), will improve service development and composition.
 VNFs